 The avalanche or nadare is one of the most famous corner joseki.
 It arises from 3-4 point, high approach, inside contact.
-The diagram position leads to the avalanche pattern.
+The diagram position leads to the avalanche patterns.
 The name refers to the shape resembling an avalanche (see diagram upside down).

 This corner joseki used to be considered to give equal results for both players (despite the hane at the head of White's stones).
 However, AI analysis (as of October 2018) seems to indicate that the position is generally unfavorable for White.